jaykang920/x2/v1.0/definition-spec.md

 -----------------

 Instead of introducing another IDL(Interface Definition Language), x2 adopts existing text formats for definitions.
-Though YAML is definitely less verbose, XML is our first choice since it is supported out-of-box in most modern languages.
+Though YAML is less verbose, our primary choice is XML since it is supported out-of-box in most modern languages.

 ### XML Definition Format